code-423n4/2024-03-coinbase/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here: https://github.com/coinbase/smart-wallet, https://github.com/coinbase/magic-spend, https://github.com/base-org/webauthn-sol, https://github.com/base-org/fresh-crypto-lib-audit
-- How many contracts are in scope?:
+- How many contracts are in scope?: 7
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 785
-- How many external imports are there?:
+- How many external imports are there?: 14
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 0
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Composition
-- How many external calls?:
+- How many external calls?: 0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 95
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?: No
 - Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: True
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed:
 ```